latchset/jose/doc/ronn/jose-jwk-gen.1.md

 if multiple templates are given as input, a single JWKSet will be output containing all the keys.

-The best way to generate a key is to use an algorithm, for example:

-    $ jose jwk gen -i '{"alg":"HS256"}' ...
-    $ jose jwk gen -i '{"alg":"RS256"}' ...
-    $ jose jwk gen -i '{"alg":"ES256"}' ...

-Note that when generating from an algorithm, an appropriate "key_ops" parameter is also emitted automatically.

-However, you may also specify key parameters:

-    $ jose jwk gen -i '{"kty":"EC","crv":"P-256"}' ...
-    $ jose jwk gen -i '{"kty":"oct","bytes":32}' ...
-    $ jose jwk gen -i '{"kty":"RSA","bits":4096}' ...

-Note that the "bytes" and "bits" parameters are non-standard, so they will be removed from the output JWK(Set).
+The best way to generate a key is to specify the algorithm it will be used with in the "alg" property of the JWK template.
+This method should be preferred since, when generating from an algorithm, an appropriate "key_ops" parameter will be emitted automatically.
+Further, having a JWK with the algorithm already specified will assist algorithm inference when encrypting or signing.

+Alternatively, you can generate a key by specifying its key type ("kty") JWK property, along with the required type-specific generation parameter.
+See the examples below for how to do this for each key type.
+If the type-specific generation parameter is non-standard (for example: "bytes" and "bits"), it will be removed excluded from the output.

 ## OPTIONS